 The Basics of Stuffing Preparation

 To ensure stuffing is prepared safely and only fond food memories result, proper planning is key.
 First, determine how much stuffing you need.
-When serving boneless chicken breasts, pork chops or other individual-sized entrées, plan for about ½ cup of prepared stuffing per serving.
-If stuffing whole poultry, plan for about ¾ cup of prepared stuffing per pound of uncooked poultry.
+When serving individual-sized portions, like boneless chicken breasts, pork chops or other entrees, plan for about ½ cup of prepared stuffing per serving.
+If stuffing whole poultry, plan for about ½ to 1 cup of prepared stuffing per pound of uncooked poultry.

 Also, you'll need a food thermometer for determining when stuffing is safely cooked to a minimum internal temperature of 165°F. Use this temperature as a guide, whether you serve stuffing separately in a casserole dish or stuffed into poultry or meat.
-Bacteria can survive and thrive in stuffing that hasn't reached this temperature, therefore, increasing your risk of food poisoning.
-Best advice: For maximum safety, cook stuffing in a casserole.
+Bacteria can survive and thrive in stuffing that hasn't reached this temperature, increasing your risk of food poisoning.
+While it may be traditional to cook stuffing inside of poultry or meat, it can also take longer for it to reach the appropriate temperature.
+For maximum safety, consider cooking stuffing in a casserole.

 Once your meal is planned and your ingredients and food thermometer are at the ready, deliciousness awaits.
 Follow these tips to help ensure you and your loved ones safely enjoy the succulence of stuffing.

 - As soon as you've prepped the stuffing, cook it immediately.
-If you prefer to pre-prep stuffing in advance, freeze rather than refrigerate uncooked stuffing.
+If you prefer to pre-prep stuffing in advance, freeze rather than refrigerate the uncooked mixture.

-- When preparing to stuff the large cavity of fresh or thawed whole poultry, aim for a moist, not dry, stuffing mixture, and spoon it loosely, not compactly, into the cavity to allow for proper cooking.
-Don't cool freshly prepared stuffing before spooning it into the poultry.
+- When stuffing the large cavity of fresh or thawed whole poultry, use a moist stuffing mixture rather than a dry one.
+Spoon it loosely into the cavity to allow for proper cooking.
+Although it may be tempting, avoid over stuffing the bird.

-- For stuffing recipes that include poultry, shellfish or meat, precook these raw ingredients before incorporating them into the stuffing.
+- For stuffing recipes that include poultry, shellfish or meat, cook these raw ingredients before adding them into the stuffing.

-- After the inner part of the stuffed poultry thigh and the center of the stuffing have reached 165°F, let it stand for 20 minutes to complete the cooking process; then remove the stuffing and carve the poultry.
+- After the inner part of the stuffed poultry thigh and the center of the stuffing have reached 165°F, let the cooked poultry stand for 20 minutes to complete the cooking process; then remove the stuffing and carve the poultry.

-- Should you have leftover stuffing cooked within the poultry cavity, transfer just the stuffing into a sealed container, and refrigerate it up to three or four days, or freeze it for longer storage.
+- If you have leftover stuffing cooked within the poultry cavity, store the stuffing in a separate, sealed container.
+You don’t need to remove the stuffing from smaller cuts of meat, like pork chops or single portion cuts of meat.
+Stuffing may be refrigerated for up to three or four days, or frozen for longer storage.
 This same timing applies to stuffing that is cooked separately, too.